TL;DR

 - Access to Specialist Drugs and Treatments: Some policies provide access to breakthrough cancer drugs or treatments that may not yet be available on the NHS due to cost or licensing.

-For many, these benefits provide invaluable peace of mind, ensuring that if illness strikes, they can receive the best possible care without delay.
+For many, these benefits provide invaluable peace of mind, ensuring that if illness strikes, they can receive the appropriate care without delay.

 The Core Components: What's Inside a PMI Policy?